 Who has the cheapest car insurance in Tasmania

 The cost of car insurance in Tasmania is based on the same factors as in the rest of the country.
 The more likely you are to make a claim, the higher your premiums will be, which includes consideration of factors such as age, driving record and what type of car you have.

 - Tasmania has some of the lowest average car insurance prices in Australia

-Where possible, we analysed quotes from 38 car insurance companies where possible and found the 3 cheapest providers based on their average cost for a comprehensive car insurance policy in Tasmania for 4 personas .
-For full methodology on our Finder Awards 2019, head here.
+For our 2021 Finder Awards, we analysed quotes from 35 car insurance companies where possible and found the 3 cheapest providers based on their average cost for a comprehensive car insurance policy in Tasmania.
+For full methodology, head here.

 Here are the 3 cheapest insurers in Tasmania according to our criteria